 Success and Talent

 What causes an individual to experience significant success?
 The obvious answer is talent.
 Successful people can do anything – hit a golf ball, dance, trade stocks, write a blog – better than most people.
 So how did that person get so good at hitting a golf ball or trading stocks?
-Although talent can appear to be “nature”, evidence seems to point at “nurture” instead.
+Although talent can appear to be “natural”, the evidence seems to point at “nurture” instead.
 The problem is there’s a big difference between how we measure talent and the causes of talent.
 In general, we measure talent by using tests of maximum performance.
-Imagine tryouts for most professional sports teams that involve short bursts under high intensity and motivated conditions.
-The purpose of the drills are to see what players are capable of and determine their potential.
+Imagine tryouts for most professional sports teams that involve short bursts under high intensity and motivating conditions.
+The purpose of the drills is to see what players are capable of and determine their potential.
 The problem with these drills is that the real world is not set up for short bursts of work ethic under conditions of high motivation.
 Instead, professional success requires sustained performance, spending hours upon hours perfecting your craft, deliberately and methodically staying the course during times of frustration or exhaustion.
 It involves true grit.

 In his book, Self-Made in America, John McCormack references a trait studied by Kathy Kolbe called “Conation”.
-Conation is “the will to succeed, the quest for success, the attitude that ‘to stop me you’ll have to kill me,’ that elusive ‘fire in the belly’ that manifests itself in drive, enthusiasm, excitement, and single-mindedness in pursuit of any goal.
+Conation is “the will to succeed, the quest for success, the attitude that ‘to stop me you’ll have to kill me,’ that elusive ‘fire in the belly that manifests itself in drive, enthusiasm, excitement, and single-mindedness in pursuit of any goal.
 All consistently successful people have it.
 Many well-educated, intelligent, enduring, and presentable people don’t.”

 Interviewing for Grit

-A segment of the workforce is made up book-smart who aren’t high achievers and others who achieve a lot without having the highest test scores.
+A segment of the workforce is made up of book-smart who aren’t high achievers and others who achieve a lot without having the highest test scores.
 In one study, Duckworth found that “smarter” students actually had less grit than their peers who scored lower on an intelligence test.
 This finding suggests that people who are not as bright as their peers “compensate by working harder and with more determination.”
 Their effort paid off with the grittiest students, having the highest GPAs.

 • What experiences do you feel had the most impact in shaping who you are today?